Samuels-Development/sd-objective/README.md

 - `ShowObjectiveUI(title, description, steps)`
    - `title`: The title of the objective (e.g., "Retrieve the Artifact").
    - `description`: A brief description of the objective (e.g., "Go to the ancient ruins and retrieve the artifact").
-   - `steps`: Total number of steps required to complete the objective (e.g., if an objective has 4 steps, use `4`).
+   - `steps`: Total number of steps required to complete the objective (e.g., if an objective has 4 steps, use `4

+- `UpdateDescription(description)`: Call this function to change the description of the objective.

 - `UpdateProgress()`: Call this function to advance the objective's progress by one step.